piotrmurach/tty-option/README.md

 end
 ```

-The usage banner will display:
+The usage banner would display:

 ```
 Usage: foobar FOO [FOO...]